 Precision Positioning, Down to the Nanometer Range

 A linear positioning stage equipped with a 2mm lead screw, driven by a stepper motor with 200 full steps (1.8° per step) provides linear motion in 10µm increments for each motor step.
 This is hardly considered precision motion in the 21st century and microstep controllers can improve the performance considerably.
-A simple microstepper with 16 microsteps (such as the C-663 Mercury Step) already brings this number down into the sub-micron range at 0.625µm and 39 nanometers are calculated for a 256 interpolation factor.
+A simple microstepper with 16 microsteps already brings this number down into the sub-micron range at 0.625µm and 39 nanometers are calculated for a 256 interpolation factor.
 Bear in mind, low friction mechanics are required to achieve this calculated resolution in the real world.

-Advanced controllers, such as the SMC Hydra, provide 3000 microsteps corresponding to significantly finer division of the motor angle with virtually continuous, step-less behavior.
+Higher interpolation means smoother motion and better resolution and economical controllers such as the C-663.12 Mercury Step already provide 2048 microsteps.
+Advanced controllers, such as the SMC Hydra, provide virtually continuous, step-less behavior similar to a brushless motor.
 In addition to higher position resolution, dynamic velocity, and acceleration range, vibrations that are present in full step mode are now virtually absent.

 Coupled to a high-precision, low friction mechanical positioning stage, stepper motors can achieve linear resolution in the nanometer range, even when operating without the help of position feedback such as a linear encoder.

 Shown above, repeated 25-nm steps measured with a laser interferometer: performance of an L-509 (below), entry level precision positioning stage operated in open loop (no position feedback.
 The stage is equipped with a 2-phase stepper motor (200 full steps) and 1mm ball screw and driven by an SMC Hydra controller with 3000 microsteps.
 (Image: PI miCos)